johnnycistudent/recipe-app/README.md

 ## Acknowledgements

-  * Bootstrap was used for the framework for this website. [https://bootswatch.com/](https://bootswatch.com/)
   * [Stack Overflow](https://stackoverflow.com/), [W3Schools](https://www.w3schools.com/) and [Slack](https://slack.com/) were very useful when coming up against problems that many other people had also encountered.
+  * The following documentation that was consulted constantly - [MongoDB Manual](https://docs.mongodb.com/manual/), [Pymongo](https://api.mongodb.com/python/current/) and [Flask](https://flask.palletsprojects.com/en/1.0.x/).
   * The Social Media links in the footer were taken and edited from [this link at Bootsnipp.com](https://bootsnipp.com/snippets/84kpo)
   * The code for the User Login, Registration, User Authentication, Profile and Admin Pages functions were all taken and modified from Miroslav Svec's (username Miro) sessions from the Slack channel Data-Centric-Dev.
   * The logic for the pagination was inspired by Shane Muirhead and Heather Olcott's milestone projects.
-I was also inspired by Heather for her delete recipe process, which removed the deleted recipe from the recipe DB but first added it to another back up Database.
+I was also inspired by Heather for her delete recipe process, which removed the deleted recipe from the recipe collection but first added it to another back up collection.
   * The recipe cards were inspired by [this demo](https://codepen.io/ahmedhosna95/pen/rZKLgg) on [https://freefrontend.com/css-cards/](https://freefrontend.com/css-cards/).
   * The large button group for the Intro page was taken from Bootsnipp from the following link [https://bootsnipp.com/snippets/GqBjl](https://bootsnipp.com/snippets/GqBjl) and the button styling was made with a button generator at [http://blog.koalite.com/bbg/](http://blog.koalite.com/bbg/)
   * I looked to various sources for UX theory and inspiration but mostly returned to [UX Planet](https://uxplanet.org/).